Chancery Amendment Act 1858: Repeal

 After the Supreme Court of Judicature Act 1873 dissolved the English Court of Chancery and unified the common and equity courts into the High Court of Justice, the 1858 Act became irrelevant since the ability to issue injunctions, order specific performance or award damages was given to all of the senior courts.
 In the United Kingdom the act was repealed piecemeal by multiple Acts of Parliament, including the Supreme Court of Judicature (Officers) Act 1879 and the Statute Law Revision and Civil Procedure Act 1881.
 The act was formally repealed in its entirety by the Statute Law Revision and Civil Procedure Act 1883.

 Although the Act applied to the Irish courts, they were unaffected by any of the repealing legislation.
 As a result, the provisions of the Act are still law in the Republic of Ireland, although they have been transferred several times.
 The Irish Chancery was merged into the High Court of Ireland by the Supreme Court of Judicature Act (Ireland) 1877, but the same Act also transferred the rights under the 1858 Act to the new High Court.
 The Government of Ireland Act 1920 transferred these rights to the new Supreme Courts of Northern Ireland and Southern Ireland respectively, and the Judicature (Northern Ireland) Act 1978 finally repealed the 1858 Act in Northern Ireland.
 The Act is still valid in the Republic of Ireland, however, and the rights continue to be exercised by the High Court of Ireland.

-In many British Dominions local statute was passed to bring the 1858 Act into local law, and it is still valid in Ontario under the Courts of Justice Act 1984 and British Columbia under the Supreme Court Act 1986.
+In many British Dominions, local statutes were passed to bring the 1858 Act into local law, and it is still valid in Ontario under the Courts of Justice Act 1984 and British Columbia under the Supreme Court Act 1986.

 The Act was influential as the first step towards a unified High Court, with equal abilities for both equity and common law branches.
 Evidence suggests that the changes were easily absorbed by the Court, and there are no cases which suggest it caused problems either in cases or in Parliament.